Mexican avocado soup

 Chicken bones bouillon

-Making your own chicken-bones broth is a part of the deal, unless you are a vegetarian; then a celery and carrot stock would be great.
+Making your own chicken-bones broth is a part of the deal, unless you are a vegetarian; then this celery, onion and carrot stock would be great.

 Incidentally Harvard medical school is having great results with treating stubborn forms of inflammatory arthritis with a chicken-bones extract.
 It is rich in the basic amino acids needed for regrowing damaged cartilage.